drcjar/work-related-ild-talk-sanfran-march-2017/work-related-ild-talk-sanfran-march-2017.md

 - Factory A had the highest risk of being a case (RR=24.3; 95% Cl=5.7-104.4), followed by Factory B (RR=11, 95% CI=11.9- 62.9) and only two out of 22 cases
 had never worked in factories A or B.
-- It was found that only in factories A and B had the presence of an airborne chemical by the trade name Acramin FWR that recently been substituted with another related compound Acramin
+- It was found that only in factories A and B had the presence of an airborne chemical by the trade name Acramin FWR that had recently been substituted with another related compound Acramin
 FWN.
 - Subsequently a similar outbreak occurred in Algeria.